sorrowfulseraph/sorrowfulseraph/README.md

 DNI if you support and sit next to proshippers etc. KNOWING that's who they are.

 dni if you ship/like/support/write incest.
 I'm talking about ALL sorts of incestous dynamics, implied included.
 Idc if it's normal in whatever series it is you're watching for plot/lore reasons.
 It's still weird, there's no valid excuse.
 Same thing if you ship adoptive siblings.
+I cannot stress this enough, leave me alone.

 omegaverse bullshit DNI unless obvious satire.
 I have an unfavorable opinion towards this type of reading material and honestly I don't want to see this stuff.